Skip to Content

 For healthy family dinners, I’m a huge fan of the tray bake!
 Cut up some vegetables, add potatoes to the mix if you wish.
 Then mix together with the spicing, herbs and flavourings of your choice.
 Now top with the protein of your choice.

-One of the most popular dishes on our site is our Sticky Sausage Tray Bake and it is one such dish.
+One of the most popular dishes on our site is my Sticky Sausage Tray Bake and it is one such dish.
 They entire meal is cooked in one dish.

 a vibrant table setting for a taco party including chicken tacos on a bright blue platter, salsa, guacamole and more shredded chicken.

 Likewise wraps, children love piling anything onto a wrap and I also think it’s a great way to increase their 5-a-day.
-Our Easy Chicken Tacos starts with chicken which is coated in spice and roasted in the oven.
-We serve it with Tomato Salsa and Fresh Guacamole make a great mid week quick dinner.
+My Easy Chicken Tacos starts with chicken which is coated in spice and roasted in the oven.
+I serve with Tomato Salsa and Fresh Guacamole for a great mid week quick dinner.

 close up of finished cajun chicken dish ready to be eaten